-Stop Racing Thoughts and Anxiety: How Winnie the Pooh and Friends Use the "Swerve" Tool
+Stop Racing Thoughts and Anxiety: How Winnie the Pooh and Piglet Use the "Swerve" Tool

-Yesterday was one of those days when my mind felt like it was running a marathon—without water breaks or a finish line.
-My mental health challenges—Bipolar, Alcoholism, Anxiety Disorder, and PTSD—had decided to throw a party in my head, and I wasn’t exactly on the guest list.
+Yesterday was one of those days when my mind felt like it was running a marathon — no water breaks, no finish line.
+My mental health challenges — Bipolar, Alcoholism, Anxiety Disorders, and PTSD — had decided to throw a party in my head… and I wasn’t exactly invited.

 So, I took a long walk in the park, hoping fresh air would help me catch my breath.
 Just when I thought I had the park to myself, who do I see?
 None other than Winnie the Pooh and Piglet.